gdavidbutler/pthreadChannel/README.md

 #### Validation

-Testing parallel code is as hard as writing it—bugs hide in rare interleavings.
-To validate this implementation, particularly the atomic semantics of chanAll, the [squint](#Examples) example implements [McIlroy's "Squinting at Power Series"](https://swtch.com/~rsc/thread/squint.pdf)—a deliberately pathological parallel algorithm.
+Testing parallel code is as hard as writing it, bugs hide in rare interleavings.
+To validate this implementation the [squint](#Examples) example implements [McIlroy's "Squinting at Power Series"](https://swtch.com/~rsc/thread/squint.pdf), a deliberately pathological parallel algorithm.
 It spawns threads dynamically, uses demand channels to prevent thread explosion, and performs atomic multi-channel operations throughout.
 Execution order is completely unpredictable, varying with core count, load, and scheduler decisions.
-Yet after all the chaos—threads creating, exiting, channels opening, shutting, closing—the program must produce the correct coefficients of TAN.
+Yet after all the chaos (threads creating, exiting, channels opening, shutting, closing) the program must produce the correct coefficients of the tangent power series.
 It does.
 This is the proof that the lock ladder (acquire ascending, release descending) prevents deadlocks and that chanAll's all-or-nothing semantics hold under pressure.

 #### CSP Heritage

 This library draws from [Communicating Sequential Processes](https://en.wikipedia.org/wiki/Communicating_sequential_processes) (CSP), where concurrent processes communicate through channels rather than sharing memory.
 In classic CSP, implemented in machine or assembler language using jump instructions, a rendezvous (Get and Put block until the other arrives) works well.
 When buffering is needed (queue, stack, etc.), it is implemented as another CSP.

-But modern CSPs—coroutines, functions with local variables and recursion—have higher context switch costs.
+But modern CSPs (coroutines, functions with local variables and recursion) have higher context switch costs.
 Modern processors (call/return instructions, etc.) make this acceptable.
 However, a pthread context switch requires operating system support and the cost is prohibitively high for simple operations like buffering.

 This implementation therefore uses **callbacks instead of processes** where a trivial thread would otherwise be required:
 * [Store](#Store) callbacks provide buffering without a buffer thread